livz/livz.github.io/_tips/Quarantine-file-attribute.md

   <cite><a target="_blank" href="https://developer.apple.com/library/content/releasenotes/Carbon/RN-LaunchServices/index.html">File Quarantine feature</a>
 </cite> </blockquote>

-* Starting with MacOS Sierra (10.12), this also applies to _any application distributed outside the Mac App Store_.
+* Starting with macOS Sierra (10.12), this also applies to _any application distributed outside the Mac App Store_.
 * Quarantined files have an additional extended attribute, _**com.apple.quarantine**_.
 * Windows applies a [similar restriction](https://www.howtogeek.com/70012/what-causes-the-file-downloaded-from-the-internet-warning-and-how-can-i-easily-remove-it/) for files downloaded from the internet.
 It creates an alternate data stream (ADS) for the file, named _```Zone.Identifier```_, which stores information about where the file came from.